 - Fussy Plants that require too much coddling (extra watering or weather protection) to be worthwhile.

-- Don’t be fooled by local garden nurseries or your neighbours: both may have invasive plants and not know it or provide them due to consumer demands despite known issues.
+Plants that are invasive or aggressive can be introduced or native species.
+Yes, just because it’s labelled ‘native’ does not mean it won’t take over your garden.
+Don’t be fooled by local garden nurseries or your neighbors: both may have invasive plants and not know it or provide them due to consumer demands despite known issues.

 - Not reading plant tags – Plant and seed producers want you to succeed and they provide a lot of information on those tags to help you including where, when, and how to plant it, preferred conditions, best spacing, and how large the mature plant will grow.
 Believe them!